 What is your application deadline?
-Can I start in summer or spring semester?
+Can I start in summer or spring semester Or Only fall?

 For guaranteed full consideration for the graduate program, apply by December 15th for the Ph.D. and M.S. programs and be sure to follow up with your references to ensure your letters are submitted on the 15th or shortly thereafter, as review of applications begins relatively swiftly.
 If it is past the December 15th deadline and you still wish to apply, contact firstname.lastname@example.org to see if your application can still be considered.

 How long should my statement of purpose (aka personal statement/statement of goals) be?